swthemathwiz/hp-z4-front-fan-mount/README.md

 2. Check your new fan electrically to ensure that it works by connecting it and turning the computer on/off briefly.
-The connector goes to the white 4-pin connector at the very front-bottom of the mainboard.
+The connector goes to the white 4-pin connector at the very front-bottom of the motherboard.

 3. Remove the bottom drive from the drive cage.
 You'll need the space.